The MX10 Command Station

 The same LAN socket can also be used as an alternative to the USB interface for computer communication (advantage: more computers on the line).

-USB (host) socket on the front panel for USB sticks and Micro USB (client) socket on the back
+USB (host) socket on the front panel for USB sticks and Micro USB (client) socket on the back (MX10 only)

-The USB (host) socket, is used to plug in a USB stick, from which the updating of the software in the MX10 can be done, as well as the software update of decoders and the loading of sound projects into a sound decoder.
+The USB (host) socket, is used to plug in a USB stick, from which the updating of the software in the MX10 can be done.

 Long experience (with the MX31ZL and MXULF) shows that the use of a USB stick is often easier than the update from a computer because uncertainties with operating system, drivers and interfaces disappear.

-The MX10 ls the Decoder Update Device
+In developement: The MX10 as a Decoder Update Device

-As already mentioned above, the MX10 can be used in two ways for a decoder update:
+In the future the MX10 can be used in two ways for a decoder update:

 1) The decoder update collection file ("Sammelfile") or sound projects are put on a USB stick and the decoder update or sound project loading is handle via the USB (host) socket.